How Bedtime Routine Helps Your Baby Sleep Through the Night

 {{table_of_contents}}

-For more guidance and expert advice on your baby’s sleep, and how to establish a sleep nourishing bedtime routine, check out the Smart Sleep Coach by Pampers™ app.
-This revolutionary baby sleep app not only features 1-click sleep tracking and expert sleep support, but it also takes you step by step through sleep fundamentals, including a solid bedtime routine!
+For more guidance and expert advice on your baby’s sleep, and how to establish a sleep nourishing bedtime routine, download the Smart Sleep Coach by Pampers™ app.
+This revolutionary baby sleep app features 1-click sleep tracking, a smart sleep schedule, and expert sleep support, and acts as a bedtime routine app that walks you step-by-step how to create your solid bedtime routine and remain consistent.

 Why Does My Baby Need a Routine?

 Bedtime routines play a crucial role in helping your baby know it’s time to wind down and go to sleep.
-This is for three reasons.
+Reasons why baby’s need a bedtime routine include:

-1. Bedtime routines calm and soothe your baby, helping calm their little minds before bed.
+1. Bedtime routines calm and soothe your baby, helping their little minds relax before bed.

-2. Bedtime routines are consistent – this repetitiveness teaches your baby that it’s time for sleep, laying the foundations for a steady habit that will serve them well for years to come.
+1. The repetitiveness of a bedtime routine helps your baby understand when it’s time for sleep, laying the foundations for a healthy habit that will serve them well for years to come.

-3. The consistency and predictability of bedtime routines provide security.
-If a baby or child knows what to expect, they feel safe.
-Whether your routine includes a bath, a song, or cuddles, it helps calm your baby and prepare them mentally for the sleep ahead.
+1. The consistency and predictability of bedtime routines provide security.
+When a baby or child knows what to expect, they often feel safe.
+Whether your routine includes a bath, a lullaby, or cuddles, a bedtime routine helps calm your baby and prepare them mentally for the sleep ahead.

-Without a routine or if a routine is missed, your baby may feel uncertain or insecure – feelings that can keep them up at night.
-Literally.
-You can help your baby feel secure, and sleep better, by including a consistent bedtime in your pre-bedtime routine.
+Without a bedtime routine or if you miss bedtime routine, your baby may feel uncertain or insecure – feelings that can keep them up at night.
+You can help your baby feel secure, and sleep better, by including a consistent bedtime routine.

 What Makes a Good Bedtime Routine?

-You want to keep your bedtime routine simple and short, so that it can be replicated by any caregiver and so you can jump through the steps quickly if your baby is extra tired.
-I recommend the following steps to take place in their sleep space, in low light:
+A good bedtime routine is simple and short, so that it can be replicated by any caregiver.
+A successful bedtime routine is also set up to ensure you can jump through the steps quickly if your baby is extra tired (so they don’t fall asleep while you’re holding them).

 1. Fresh diaper